CNR-ISMAR/iws/docs/open_istorms/open_istorms_interface.rst

      *The Layer  switcher*

 Clicking on :guilabel:`Wave` or :guilabel:`Sea Level` entry will toggle from one layer to the other, the active layer is grey and the unactive is white.
-The :guilabel:`STD-MEAN` selector will toggle from the mean TMES value to the Standard deviation value for selected layer.
+The :guilabel:`STD-MEAN` selector will toggle from the *mean* TMES value to the *standard deviation* value for selected layer.